Account Search Logout

 Aedan touches his cheek, thirsty for a blow like that.

 “You belong to Rome.”
-The Lion pins his forearm to Alon’s chest and spreads the waif’s thighs with his knees.
-“I’m going to use you as Cupid intended,”
+Skipio pins his forearm to Alon’s chest and spreads the waif’s thighs with his knees.
+“I’m going to use you like Jupiter on a lonely day,”

-Aedan’s heart swings when those gleaming greens find him.
+Aedan’s heart jumps when those gleaming green eyes find him.

-“Finish him, Skippy-oh!”He thrusts out his tongue.
+“Finish him, Skippy-oh!
+Aedan speaks Greek and thrusts out his tongue.
 “Or are you too weak?”

 The Lion’s broad smile evokes a rare one from the Owl.